sofiedeweer/hpc-course-utilities/bash-essentials.md

 To unzip the file, simply type `gzip -dk mhd416a.mtx.gz`

 ## Other Commands, Pipelines and Filters
-- `cat` stands for concatenate and it reads a file and outputs its content.
+- `cat` stands for **Concatenate** and it reads a file and outputs its content.
 It can read any number of files, and hence the name concatenate.
-- `wc` is short for word count.
+- `wc` is short for **Word count**.
 It reads a list of files and generates one or more of the following statistics: newline count, word count, and byte count.
-- `grep` or global regular expression print searches for lines with a given string or looks for a pattern in a given input stream.
+- `grep` stands for **Global regular expression print**.
+It searches for lines with a given string or looks for a pattern in a given input stream.

 We can add operators between commands in order to chain them togheter.
 - The pipe operator `|` (vertical bar), is a way to send the output of one command as an input to another command.
 E.g. with `cat /etc/passwd | grep jellyfish` you can check system informations about your user.